winston0410/freedom-editor/create-first-block.md

-# Create your first block for Freedom editor
+# Create your first block for Freedom Editor

 This tutorial will guide you to create your first block for Freedom Editor.